openfaas/openfaas.github.io/_posts/2019-04-10-golang-serverless.md

 The OpenFaaS community values are: developers-first, operational simplicity, and community-centric.

-If you have comments, questions or suggestions or would like to join the community, then please [join us on OpenFaaS Slack](https://docs.openfaas.com/community/).
+If you have comments, questions or suggestions or would like to join the community, then please [join us on the weekly Office Hours call](https://docs.openfaas.com/community/).

 You can [follow me @alexellisuk](https://twitter.com/alexellisuk/) and [@openfaas on Twitter](https://twitter.com/openfaas/)